exercism/config/README.md

 This requires a local version of AWS to work.
 We use localstack for this.
-If you use the development-environment this will be handled for you.
-If not, to start localstack use the following:
+To start localstack use the following command:

 ```bash
 docker run -dp 3042:8080 -p 3040:4566 -p 3041:4566 localstack/localstack